What Is a Bid-Ask Spread?

 Bid-Ask Spread Example

-If a stock’s bid is $19 and the ask is $20, the spread is $1.
-To get this as a percentage, divide the spread by the ask price.
-So, $1 divided by $20 is a 5% spread.
-This spread gets smaller if a buyer raises their bid or a seller lowers their ask.
+When an asset has a bid of $19 and an ask of $20, the spread equals $1.
+To express this spread as a percentage, divide it by the ask price.
+Thus, dividing $1 by $20 results in a spread of 5%.
+The spread diminishes if a buyer increases their bid or a seller reduces their ask.

 Using the Bid-Ask Spread